-With temperatures falling quickly, road conditions will become treacherous.
-In this blog, we provide some top tips to ensure that you are Snow Ready for the coming days.
+As winter approaches, and temperatures begin falling quickly, road conditions often become treacherous.
+Here, we have compiled some top tips to ensure that you are snow ready throughout the season.
 If you find yourself in the unfortunate situation where you need to make a claim, please check out our claims page.

-Our best advice for driving in the snow over the next few days is to leave the car at home.
-If this is un-avoidable, here are some tips that you might find useful.
+Our best advice for driving in the snow over the winter, on particularly bad days, is to leave the car at home.
+If this is unavoidable, here are some tips that you might find useful.

 Snow Driving Tips

-- Keep a shovel in the boot.
-If we witness the same levels of snow that we did back in 2010, it is guaranteed that cars will get stuck in the snow.
-Rear wheel drives will find it difficult to make it up the gentlest of slopes.
+When there are heavy snowfalls, it is guaranteed that cars will get stuck in the snow.
+Rear wheel drives will find it difficult to make it up even the gentlest of slopes.
 Having a shovel in your boot can be a life-saver if you find your car getting stuck.
 If you have some empty potato bags at home, bring them along too.
 You can place them underneath the wheels if you find that your wheels keep on spinning.

-- Watch out for ‘black ice’.
-With temperatures expected to fall below freezing, black ice could become a big problem on the roads.
+When temperatures are expected to fall below freezing, black ice can become a big problem on the roads.
 Black ice is simply a thin layer of transparent ice which is very difficult to see.
-If you need to drive over the next few days, keep an eye out for black ice in shaded areas on the road.
+If you need to drive in these conditions, keep an eye out for black ice in shaded areas on the road.

-- Keep informed.
-A very simple tip is to search the hashtag #BeastFromTheEast or #StormEmma on Twitter before you head off on your journey.
+If a specific storm is hitting your area, a very simple tip is to search the hashtag (e.g. #StormEmma) on Twitter before you head off on your journey.
 Many good citizens will update Twitter if roads are un-passable or if they are particularly dangerous.
 Tune into your local radio station for updates.

-Even in the comfort of your home, you may find yourself in a bit of difficulty without much preparation.
-Here are our top tips to ensure that you are comfortable at home during the upcoming storm.
+Even in the comfort of your home, you may find yourself in a bit of difficulty in bad weather conditions without much preparation.
+Here are our top tips to ensure that you are comfortable at home during the winter months.

-- Keep your paths clear of snow.
 Prevent the snow from turning to treacherous ice by clearing the paths early in the morning.
 Never use boiling water to clear the snow – it’ll turn to ice afterwards.
 You can prevent ice from forming by spreading salt on the area that you have cleared.

-Snow doesn’t come around very often in Ireland but when it does it can bring the country to a standstill.
-Ensure that you are Snow Ready by planning ahead.
-Please be sure to check out Met Eireann for updates and to follow instructions from the local authorities.
+Snow doesn’t come around very often in Ireland, but when it does, it can bring the country to a standstill.
+Ensure that you are snow ready by planning ahead.
+Please be sure to check out Met Eireann for updates on any upcoming weather, and to follow instructions from the local authorities.